chengr28/specialdlp/specialdlp/document/readme.en.txt

 Usage﻿
 * Shutdown eMule first.
 Unpack the "antiLeech.dll.new" to the directory where original "antiLeech.dll" located, then run eMule.
-  * This is the recommended.
-In this way, all new DLP features will be completely loaded.
+  * This is recommended, all new DLP features will be completely loaded.
 * OR: Unpack the "antiLeech.dll.new" the directory where original "antiLeech.dll" located.
 Enter eMule - Options - AntiLeech and click "reload".